Attorney Biographies

 Markham & Read was established in 1990 with attorney John Markham as principal attorney.
 He has over 35 years of trial and appellate experience across the country, in both federal and state courts.

-While our clients receive concentrated representation from one attorney throughout the case, Markham & Read has talented staff to conduct investigations, provide research assistance, and offer full office support.
+While our clients receive concentrated representation from attorneys throughout the representation, Markham & Read has talented staff to conduct investigations, provide research assistance, and offer full office support.
+As necessary and in consultation with our clients, we collaborate with local law firms to handle cases in jurisdictions across the United States.

 John Markham